Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 - Work Permit: Issued by the Ministry of Human Resources and Social Security.

-- Z Visa: A visa specifically for employment in China.
+- Z Visa: Employment visa for China.

 - Residence Permit: Required for long-term stays.